-Much is said about special substrate, attention to fertilizers, and water conditions to grow healthy green plants.
-The fact is, with simple lighting and the right choice in easy-to-grow plants known for high oxygenation, every community can have great live plants without much trouble at all.
-If your intention is to grow exotic rare species of plants, it’s quite another story, but with common aquarium growth-oriented plants described in this article, no special expertise is required.
+Much is said about special substrate, attention to fertilizers, and water conditions necessary to grow healthy aquatic plants.
+The fact is, with simple lighting and the right choice in easy-to-grow plants, every aquarium can have great live plants without much trouble at all.
+If your intention is to grow exotic rare species of plants, it’s quite another story, but with the common growth-oriented aquatic plants described in this article, no special expertise is required.

 01 of 07

-Light is necessary for the health and growth of all aquarium plants.
+Light is necessary for the photosynthesis required for the health and growth of all aquarium plants.
 Proper lighting enables the plants to absorb the carbon dioxide gases the fish breathe out.
 Too much light will cause the appearance of microscopic life known as algae.
-Too much light and a type of algae can grow that will turn the water green; too little light and plants suffer; but with the right level of light, some small spots of green algae appear on the surface of rocks and sides of a glass aquarium.
+Too much light and a type of floating algae can grow that will turn the water green; too little light and plants suffer; but with the right level of light, some small spots of green algae appear on the surface of rocks and sides of a glass aquarium.
 Some algae are desirable, fish nibble on it, and it adds to the natural look of a healthy community aquarium.

 In general, if an aquarium is near a sunny window, it may only need 5 hours of artificial light per day.
 But in direct sunlight, the algae growth will be out of control, even without any artificial light at all.
 For best results, an aquarium should be placed in an area where sunlight never reaches it directly.
 Artificial lighting should be on for a minimum of 8 hours per day but can stay on 10 to 12 hours if this enables better viewing in the evening for the hobbyist.

 02 of 07

-If you are using old-fashioned lighting, Incandescent lighting should be about 25 Watts per square foot of aquarium water.
+If you are using old-fashioned incandescent lighting, the lighting should be about 25 Watts per square foot of aquarium water.
 However, incandescent lighting is obsolete for several reasons:

 - Incandescent lighting is inefficient at penetrating the water below 12 inches in most cases and does not evenly light the aquarium.

-- Incandescent lighting is very expensive to operate as compared to fluorescent and LED lighting.
+- Incandescent lighting is very expensive to operate compared to fluorescent and LED lighting.